 The Silberman Writing Program (SWP) offers free tutoring services to all students enrolled at the Silberman School of Social Work.
 The SWP offers a variety of resources, including one-on-one writing consultations and over 70 handouts and podcasts to help students with their writing and information literacy needs.
-Students can schedule an appointment for an in-person consultation by visiting the following websites: ssswwriting.youcanbook.me and <a href="ma
+Students can schedule an appointment for an in-person consultation by visiting the following websites: ssswwriting.youcanbook.me and ssswwriting2.youcanbook.me.
+If the times indicated on the site are not convenient, students can contact the director of the Writing Program, Christopher Hartley, to arrange something more suitable for their schedules (ch552@hunter.cuny.edu).
+Useful handouts and podcasts can be accessed by visiting the Silberman Writing Program section of Blackboard (in the SSSW Information Corner).
+The Writing Program offers the following services: